Free plus shipping can be a highly lucrative option for eCommerce businesses and drop shippers.

 Free plus shipping can be a great way to get your first customers when you’re starting in the eCommerce space.

 A well-crafted free plus shipping offer can spread through word of mouth.
 And that also spreads your brand name.
 With minimal time and ad spend, you earn longer-term brand awareness within the niche you’re targeting.
+If you don’t yet have a brand, you can use an online logo maker to help create one in no time.
+And to nurture your newly acquired leads, you can use a customer lead management software.

 If you want to build a store solely around free plus shipping products, you may want to add a small margin to your shipping cost.